 Atlanta, GA 30326

-General education requirements that are not prerequisite coursework may be completed while on the entry list or during the program.
+General education requirements that are not prerequisite coursework may be completed before or during the program.
 These requirements must be completed before taking the National Council Licensing Examination-Registered Nurse examination.

 Re-admission to Program after Failure/Withdrawal

 A student may re-enter the Nursing Program once after withdrawal or failure.
 No student shall be re-admitted after two (2) withdrawals or failures of SAC Nursing Program courses.
 In cases of grave, extenuating circumstances, a student may file an appeal for re-admittance after two withdrawals or failures.
-An Appeal Committee or Program Director will then determine re-entry.
+The Program Director will determine re-entry.